Digital Nomad Life in Japan

 When we asked people living in Japan about club and activities where newcomers can meet others, they responded:

 "Expats in Japan often join clubs and activities such as language exchange groups, sports teams, and cultural activities.
 Expats can also meet people by attending events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events.
-Finally, expats can also meet people by simply exploring their local area and getting to know their neighbors," explained one person living in Japan.
+Finally, expats can also meet people by simply exploring their local area and getting to know their neighbors," said one person in Japan.

 What is life like in Japan?